Unless you’re a professional writer or editor, you probably read the title of this article and started envisaging a cash till.

 Ceremonial Register: Suit, Tie and Cufflinks

 Ceremonial register is exactly how it sounds.
 This is the kind of language you’ll see in older texts, like Shakespeare, the King James Bible, Tennyson’s poetry, and so on.
-It uses a lot of archaic language, and often has unnecessary amounts of adjectives, with unusual or outdated sentence structures.
-Unless you’re writing to mimic an older style, chances are you’ll won’t use this register.
+It features a lot of archaic language, and often uses unnecessary amounts of adjectives, with unusual or outdated sentence structures.
+Unless you’re writing to mimic an older style, chances are you won’t use this register.